Plants For Coastal Strand

 Encelia californica Coast Sunflower

-Equisetum hymale
+Equisetum hymale Scouring rush - grid24_12

-Equisetum hymale
+Equisetum hymale Scouring rush

 This Horsetail is wide ranging throughout the world with a very complicated species complex.
-(Equisetum hiemale, Hippochaete hiemale var. californica) ...
-Learn more.
+(Equisetum hiemale, Hippochaete hiemale var. californica) Learn more.

 Ericameria ericoides Mock Heather

-(Haplopappus ericoides) A 3-4' perennial that is covered each year with bright yellow flowers., It grows on the dunes and old dunes in pure beach sand.
-People plant real heather in the beach towns and...
+(Haplopappus ericoides) A 3-4' perennial that is covered each year with bright yellow flowers.
+It grows on the dunes and old dunes in pure beach sand.
+People plant real heather in the beach towns and ...
 Learn more.

-Erigeron foliosus blochmaniae
+Erigeron foliosus blochmaniae , Blockman's leafy-daisy flowers - grid24_12

-Erigeron foliosus blochmaniae
+Erigeron foliosus var. blochmaniae

 A plant from coastal sand dunes.
 We grow this for site- specific plantings to mitigate new construction.
 (Those of you that oversee these jobs should know that most of the time the plants themselves ...
 Learn more.